carboncopies/BrainGenix-Webpage/README.md

 Security is a top priority with whole brain emulation.
 We include many features to protect the simulation from unauthorized access.
 <h1 align="center">Documentation</h1>

-Our latest documentation is available [here](https://docs.google.com/document/d/1R2Zk7qGkwjAa3g9k2tVrDdsyme5nByGAks-30Ec13M8/edit).

-You may also read the [Technical specifications](https://docs.google.com/document/d/1tVIB7KQcSRKNU_df8oPVR3wyBHagjv2xvqaMy-oDg18/edit#) document.
+You may read the [Technical specifications](https://docs.google.com/document/d/1tVIB7KQcSRKNU_df8oPVR3wyBHagjv2xvqaMy-oDg18/edit#) document.